yin/actor-scraper/README.md

   }
   ```

-This acts persists it's state in key-value store during the run and finally stores the results in files `RESULTS-1.json`, `RESULTS-2.json`, `RESULTS-3.json`,  … .
+This actor persists its state in key-value store during the run and finally stores the results in files `RESULTS-1.json`, `RESULTS-2.json`, `RESULTS-3.json`,  … .

 ## Input attributes

 #### Crawler compatible attributes

-Act supports following crawler configuration attributes (for documentation see https://www.apify.com/docs/crawler#home):
+The actor supports the following crawler configuration attributes (for documentation see https://www.apify.com/docs/crawler#home):

 | Attribute                 | Type                             | Default | Required | Description                              |
 | ------------------------- | -------------------------------- | ------- | -------- | ---------------------------------------- |